zenml-io/zenml/docs/book/advanced-guide/pipelines/settings.md

 @pipeline(settings=...)
   ...
 ```
+heirarchy-and-precedence
 {% hint style="info" %}
 Once you set settings on a pipeline, they will be applied to all steps with some exception.
-See the [later section on precendence for more details](#heirarchy-and-precendence).
+See the [later section on precedence for more details](#hierarchy-and-precedence).
 {% endhint %}

 #### Method 2: On the step/pipeline instance